im-turn/cocks-rs-old/README.md

 ### The Executable Walkthrough

-Just run `cargo run` from your terminal and follow the prompts.
+To use the default cli based binary, just run `cargo run` or `cargo run --bin cock-tier` from your terminal and follow the prompts.
 It's very straight-forward tbh.
 The program will ask you a series of questions about the cock in question, once the questions have run their course you get a comprehensive breakdown complete with a final grade.

+Other binaries available include:
+- tui: a terminal user interface that operates similarly to the default cli binary.
+The user interface is produced using the `cursive` rust crate which acts as a ncurses wrapper for rust.
+To run this binary use the command `cargo run --bin tui`
+- TODO

 ### The API